landofhere/handbook/Policy Changes.md

 ### Trello

-There is an internal Trello board at https://trello.com/b/2cZlbQwl/policies-and-culture that lists the current areas of interest, research, and proposals.
+There is an internal Trello board at https://trello.com/b/2cZlbQwl/policies-and-culturecd that lists the current areas of interest, research, and proposals.
 This is where we can track the currently active internal discussions.
 If anyone has an issue they would like to start discussing, they can add a card to that board.

 ### Dropbox Paper
-Proposals should be written in Dropbox Paper and linked to on the Trello board.
+Proposals should be written in Dropbox Paper at https://paper.dropbox.com/ and linked on the Trello board.
 There is a folder in “Active Projects” for ‘Handbook Research and Proposals’ which will hold the documents for research being done and proposals being written.
 This folder will be accessible to everyone internally, but will not be public.

 ### Twitter

-A lot of folks have commented on the handbook outside of Github, especially on Twitter.
-The best thing for us to do is acknowledge their input and make sure it gets recorded in one of our other channels (especially Github) so that we don’t lose it.
-As individuals, anyone should feel free to talk about their opinions about feedback, but as Josephine we should thank people for their input without being defensive.
+Twitter has been used by other companies as a communication interface and is available for external interaction at https://twitter.com/landofhere or @landofhere.

 ### Slack #handbook